SoNIC: Safe Social Navigation with Adaptive Conformal Inference and Constrained Reinforcement Learning: Method

+which can be interpreted as a linear combination of advantages, corresponding to the Lagrangian function in Eq.~\ref{eq:lagrangian_function}, scaled by $(1 + \lambda)$ to stabilize training and aid convergence.
+Notably, the constant term \(\lambda \tilde{d}/T\) in the Lagrangian does not contribute to the advantage function, as it is independent of the policy's actions and thus its advantage is always zero.
+The action loss function can then be written as

-where $r_t(\theta_3)$ represents the change ratio between the updated and old policy, $\epsilon$ is the predefined clip ratio, and $\hat{A}^{\prime}_t$ represents the estimated value advantage function using Generalized Advantage Estimation (GAE) at time step $t$.
+where $r_t(\theta_3)$ represents the change ratio between the updated and old policy, $\epsilon$ is the predefined clip ratio, and $\hat{A}^{\prime}_t$ represents the estimated value advantage function using Generalized Advantage Estimation (GAE) \cite{schulman2015high} at time step $t$.
 In our implementation, the parameters of the actor and reward critic, $\theta_1$ and $\theta_3$, share some network structures, as shown in Fig. \ref{fig:overall_diagram}, but the parameters of the cost critic are independent.
 We set the distribution entropy of the stochastic action to be constant and do not adopt the entropy loss from the original PPO.
 We found that this setting works better for SoNIC when training with large batches.

-Lastly, we update the Lagrangian multiplier \(\lambda\) using gradient descent so that the averaged cumulative intrusion \(\sum_{t=0}^{T} d_{\text{intru}, t}\) converges to the predefined value \(\tilde{d}\).
+Lastly, we update the Lagrangian multiplier \(\lambda\) using gradient descent so that the averaged cumulative intrusion converges to the predefined value \(\tilde{d}\).
 The loss function \cite{ji2023omnisafe} for updating \(\lambda\) is defined as

-where \(\bar{C}\) is the mean episode cost, which in practice is calculated by averaging over the past few episodes, and \(\tilde{d}_C\) is the cost limit.
-Intuitively, when \(\bar{C}\) is greater than \(\tilde{d}_C\) (i.e., intrusions are frequent), \(\lambda\) will increase according to gradient descent, leading the RL agents to consider cost advantages more when updating the policy, meaning that actions with larger costs will be less preferred, and vice versa.
-Note that we aim to train RL agents with satisfactorily safe behaviors; thus, in practice, we set \(\tilde{d}_C\) to be small.
+where \(\bar{C}\) is the mean episode cost, which in practice is calculated by averaging over the past few episodes, and \(\tilde{d}_C\) is the cost limit and is proportional to $\tilde{d}$.
+Intuitively, when \(\bar{C}\) is greater than \(\tilde{d}_C\) (i.e., intrusions are frequent), \(\lambda\) will increase according to gradient descent, leading the RL agents to consider cost advantages more when updating the policy and thus, actions with larger costs will be less preferred, and vice versa.
+Note that we aim to train RL agents with satisfactorily safe behaviors; Therefore, in practice, we set \(\tilde{d}_C\) to be small.